caendesilva/OpenEvents/resources/docs/index.md

 Welcome to OpenEvents!
 This is the documentation for the OpenEvents API and its integrations.

-OpenEvents is an event-driven analytics platform.
-What this means in practice is that you decide what data to collect and when you want to collect it.
+OpenEvents is a server-side event-driven analytics platform where <mark>you</mark> decide what analytics data you want to collect.

 ## Getting started